 This is why choosing a qualified solar company for your project is essential.
 They have the expertise and skills to safely remove equipment and preserve equipment warranties.

-DIY Warning: while some homeowners may be tempted to remove and reinstall their panels and equipment themeselves, we strongly advise against it.
+DIY Warning: While some homeowners may be tempted to remove and reinstall their panels and equipment themselves, we strongly advise against it.
 Solar equipment is delicate and requires proper handling.
 Incorrect removal could void your panel warranties, damage components, and pose safety risks.

 Things to consider before removing solar panels from your roof